airbytehq/airbyte/docs/integrations/destinations/teradata.md

 You need a Teradata user with the following permissions:

-* can create tables and write rows.
+* can create tables and write permission.
 * can create schemas e.g:

 You can create such a user by running: